-DISABILITIES: The American with Disabilities Act (ADA) is a federal anti-discrimination statue that provides comprehensive civil rights for persons with disabilities.
+DISABILITIES: The American with Disabilities Act (ADA) is a federal anti-discrimination statute that provides comprehensive civil rights for persons with disabilities.
 Among other things, this legislation requires that all students with disabilities be guaranteed a learning environment that provides for reasonable accommodation of their disabilities.
-If you believe you have a disability requiring accommodations, please contact Special Populations, Room 210d, in the Madison Monroe Building, 984-6241.
+If you believe you have a disability requiring accommodations, please contact Special Populations, Room 231, in the Madison Monroe Building, 984-6241.

 HOLIDAYS: MARCH 7-11, Spring Break

 FEBRUARY 28: Last day to drop or withdraw and still receive a Q/W even if failing the course.

 APRIL 6: Last day to drop or withdraw for the semester.

 COMMENCEMENT: MAY 20, 6:30PM